I really enjoy working in “Hot Teams” on projects.

 Hot Teams have been a powerful way for me to work with my colleagues, and the benefits that they have brought forth for our learners and our school are very significant.
 Who know what new projects will come up where the Avengers, err… Hot Team will have to assemble! :-)

 — Author’s Aside: While this list above is created from an “off-the-cuff” list I scribbled on Post-Its, it is based on my own firsthand experience and coursework.
-However, each of item is most likely grounded in some larger theory around teams and teamwork.
+However, each of the elements is most likely grounded in some larger theory around teams and teamwork.
 If this list resonates with you, and you’ve done some deeper reading/research around teams, I’d very much appreciate some links in the comments section to resources that reinforce, expand, or challenge this list.
 Thank you in advance for sharing, and I will be sure to pass it on to others.

 Images in this post, but not shown in the Image Credits section, are my own.